amberscript/api-docs-real-time/source/index.html.md

 This can help you identify the sequence of the results.
 Each partial result will share the same id, until a final transcription is received.
 The final transcription will also share that id.
 Once you receive the final transcription, the id will reset and a new segment will start.

+We also offer the possibility for clients to disable the punctuation.
+You can do this by passing the `enablePunctuation` flag with the value of `false`.
+By default, punctuation will be enabled.

 ## Language Codes

 | Language | Code |